Lyme Disease Recovery Factors

-There are various factors that interfere with the recovery process, even after fairly effective anti-Lyme, co-infection, and anti-cancer therapies.
+There are various factors that interfere with the recovery process, even after fairly effective Lyme, co-infection, and cancer therapies.
+Lyme disease recovery factors can be complicated.
 If you are not seeing substantial improvement you may be dealing with one or more of the issues listed below.
-Any one of these factors could be preventing your body from making a full recovery, and during a consultation, we are able to discuss these health concerns with you in more detail.
-If there is a recovery factor that you would like to discuss, we can schedule a time to review the best tests and treatment methods to fit your individual needs.
+Any one of these factors could be preventing your body from making a full recovery.
+During a consultation, we are able to discuss these health concerns with you in more detail.
+If there is a recovery factor that you would like to review, we can schedule a time to review the best tests and treatment methods to fit your individual needs.

 - Dental Issues